NOAA-OWP/t-route/doc/AGU_Poster.md

-Network complexity, expressed as a number of junctions, is a useful measure of the level of dependence of the graph, and gives an idea of the computational burden for each independent network.\
+Network complexity, expressed as a number of junctions, is a useful measure of the level of dependence of the graph, and gives an idea of the computational burden for each independent network.

 ![](./AGU%20-%20iPosterSessions.com_files/dfdf0e2c-b9f3-4746-978d-347d2e457e06.png)

-Caption: *Size distribution of river networks with greater than 2k junctions in the CONUS NWM dataset.*\
+Caption: *Size distribution of river networks with greater than 2k junctions in the CONUS NWM dataset.*

-The CONUS routing challenge {#iTitleField3}
+The CONUS routing challenge
 ---------------------------

 Under direction of the NOAA-NWS Office of Water Prediction (OWP) we have